The New Moon takes place at 11.37am BST on August 30th at 6 degrees 47 Virgo.

 Fixed Star ~ Thuban

 The New Moon and Mars are conjunct the fixed star Thuban at 7 degrees 43 Virgo.
 Lying in constellation Draco – the Dragon, Thuban is also known as the “Dragon’s Tail” (the South Node) and has been related to Tiamat, the Dragon of Babylonian creation mythology – Tiamat is the mother of all that exists.
 Thuban was of great significance to the ancients, as it was the pole star between roughly 4,500 – 2000 BCE.

 Bernadette Brady relates Thuban to treasure, Dragons guard and protect treasure – both material and spiritual.
-Thuban can bring a tendency to cling fiercly and tightly to treasure, a difficulty with sharing combined with an underlying concern about treasure being depleted or exhausted.
+Thuban can bring a tendency to cling fiercely and tightly to treasure, a difficulty with sharing combined with an underlying concern about treasure being depleted or exhausted.

 Treasure appears in multiple guises – material resources, creativity, information.
-Thuban can also provide encouragement to look beyond the surface glitter, to find spiritual meaning – to make sure the treasure is truly valueable, and to share it with others.
+Thuban can also provide encouragement to look beyond the surface glitter, to find spiritual meaning – to make sure the treasure is truly valuable, and to share it with others.

 Tarot ~ 8 of Pentacles